ultraq/thymeleaf-testing-junit/README.md

 ### Extending `JUnitTestExecutor`

-As well as implementing the abstract method like in the `JUnitTestExecutorAll` example above, you also need to specify your own `@Parameter`-annotated [parameterized test](https://github.com/junit-team/junit/wiki/Parameterized-tests) method.
-This method should return paths for the list of Thymeleaf test files you wish to execute.
+If you need some control over which Thymeleaf testing files get run, you can extend this class like above, but then specify your own `@Parameter`-annotated [parameterized test](https://github.com/junit-team/junit/wiki/Parameterized-tests) method.
+This method should return a list of paths of Thymeleaf test files you wish to execute.

 ```java
 public class MyDialectTestExecutor extends JUnitTestExecutor {